Kelzlison-TFC/HaaS-Human-Assessment-as-a-Service/README.md

 #  Overview
 Human Assessment as a Service (HaaS) provides organizations with a structured, measurable approach to assess skills, behaviors, and leadership alignment.
 Combining leadership principles, AI insights, and cloud-enabled workflows, HaaS delivers actionable insights that drive operational excellence and growth.

-As **The UNLIT Crisis Leadership Tech Trainer**, I leverage HaaS to help organizations navigate emerging technologies with purpose, accountability, and measurable results.
+As **The Executive UNLIT Crisis Leadership Tech Trainer**, I leverage HaaS to help organizations navigate emerging technologies with purpose, accountability, and measurable results.

 ---